The border health roles or responsibilities of agencies or groups supporting border health.

 Customs is responsible for ensuring the security of New Zealand’s borders.
 It ensures that lawful travellers and goods can move across New Zealand’s borders as smoothly and efficiently as possible.
 Customs administers and enforces a range of border controls at the maritime and aviation borders.
 For example, Customs staff receive and process craft and passenger arrival documentation (which contains information needed by a range of agencies – including health status information regarding the people on board).
 Customs has a strong physical presence at international ports and airports and supports the delivery of public health measures.

-Public health units implement border health measures and controls.
+Public health services implement border health measures and controls.
 They have staff who will monitor and respond to public health issues relating to biosecurity and quarantine purposes, including:

-- Ensuring designated airports and seaports are maintaining core public health capacities (eg, sanitation, drinking water, access to health facilities, etc)
+• Ensuring designated airports and seaports are maintaining core public health capacities (for instance, sanitation, drinking water, access to health facilities)

-- Liaison with the Ministry of Health, other providers, local government and others
+• Liaison with Te Whatu ora, the Ministry of Health, local government and others